netcinematics/ai_aSCRIPTZa/SONGS/METHODOLOGY.md

 ### AI_HUMANZA

 A group is formed for all_humanz, if you are interested, reach out - and tell friends.
 This group is for CURIOUS ARTISTS to befriend each other, and PROMOTE EACH OTHER in a DIGITAL_ART_CLAN: memberships, and SOCIAL RECOGNITION with AWARDS.

+AI_aLYRIXza aLYRIXaELIXERa

+PRINCIPLES of aLYRIXa (actual actz of lyrix)

+1) EVERYTHING_IS_OPTIONAL_ALWAYZ.

+2) Ideally, Lyrix tell a story.

+3) Ideally, Lyrix are singable, and easily memorable.

+4) Ideally, Lyrix are intelligible, audible.

+5) Ideally, Lyrix contain a decipherable MSG or MORAL

+5) Ideally, Lyrix are an ENCODING of human experience into digital transcendence, well beyond your life.

+6) Ideally, Lyrix are accessible by txt: script, poem, & caption.

+7) Lyrix are a remedy to the ailmentz of aSocioaDissaToxia.

+### EXTREME MULTI-MODE

+whistle